rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 As seen below, Attribute Importance (AI) ranks attributes according to their significance in predicting a target.

 ![ailtv](./images/ai-2.png)

-The model object is not retained, and an R model object is not returned.
-Only the importance ranking created by the model is returned.

 Do you notice the difference between AI output for LTV and for LTV_BIN?.